texx00/sandypi/docker/readme.md

 ## Software updates

 The provided docker-compose file is setting up not only Sandypi but also Watchtower.
 The latter, is capable of monitoring the availability of updates for the other images.
-This means that if enabled, you will have always the latest available version of Sandypi running on your hardware.
+This means that, if enabled, you will have always the latest available version of Sandypi running on your hardware.
 Automatic software updates can be enabled in Sandypi settings through the interface.

-To manually force an update:
+To manually force an update it is possible to use:

 ```bash
 $> docker-compose pull